mdn/curriculum/curriculum/1-core/3-scripting.md

 Learning outcomes:

-- Understand what the DOM is — the browser’s internal representation of the document’s HTML structure as a hierarchy of objects, which can be manipulated using JavaScript.
+- Understand what the DOM is — the browser's internal representation of the document's HTML structure as a hierarchy of objects, which can be manipulated using JavaScript.

 - Understand the important parts of a web browser and how they are represented in JavaScript — Navigator, Window, Document.